 Akkeshicho Maritime Affairs Memorial Museum

-The coastal town of Akkeshi is still to this day renowned for seafood such as oysters, pacific saury, salmon, and trout.
-However, Akkeshi was historically a prosperous site for herring and salmon fishery since the Edo period (1603-1868).
-The town grew and developed alongside the ocean.
-This hall was built to commemorate the 190th anniversary of the founding of the township of Akkeshi.
-Displays include comparisons of old-fashioned and modern fishing implements and informative panels about topics such as oyster cultivation and fishing boat engines.
-The second floor contains a planetarium and is a popular venue for children's learning.
+The coastal town of Akkeshi has developed as a fishery town for more than 200 years.
+The town was known for herring and salmon fishery since the Edo period (1603-1868), and today’s popular sea harvests include oysters, pacific saury, salmon, and trout.
+This hall was built to commemorate the 190th anniversary of the town’s founding.
+Displays include different fishing tools from long ago until now and informative panels about oyster cultivation and fishing boat engines.
+The second floor contains a planetarium, a popular venue for children's learning.

 - Mondays (except for national holidays)/ the day after a national holiday (except if that day is a Saturday or Sunday)